 It’s not just about winning; it’s about gathering.
 These venues often serve as vital social lifelines, especially for older generations, offering both companionship and continuity.
 In a world where loneliness and disconnection are increasingly common, the community found within bingo halls reveals how seemingly ordinary spaces can become anchors of support, joy, and shared experience.

-BELMOND COMMISSION // by sophie green
+BELMOND COMMISSION // /

 For the past forty years, Chef Raymond Blanc OBE has been serving dishes plated like paintings at Le Manoir aux Quat’Saisons – while also amassing a collection of artistic commissions for the hotel.
 Inspired by the stories that make this hotel feel like home, I was commissioned by Belmond to photograph Le Manoir’s most prized artistic pieces.

-UBER EATS CAMPAIGN // by sophie green
+UBER EATS CAMPAIGN // /

 This OOH campaign for Uber Eats revolves around a simple, engaging idea: People are busier than ever, juggling too much and feeling overworked.
 We all deserve a reward for our hard work—sometimes, that’s just a moment of downtime, or ‘me time’.
 Escape the chaos of everyday life, take a pause, and recharge.
 Uber Eats offers you that chance to refuel both body and mind.